 Have you experienced Satan’s sifting and succumbed to weakness?
 Have you acted impulsively and done foolish things?
 Jesus is praying right now that your faith won’t fail.
 Turn back.
 Jesus loves you.
 Trust him.

 Read Psalm 19:12-13.
 What are the two types of sin David asks God to forgive?
 Do you see both types in your life?
 According to the psalm, how can you be blameless?

 Read 2 Corinthians 12:8-10.
 Why did Paul say he could boast and delight in his weaknesses?
 Do you have a weakness that causes you to sin?
 How often have you prayed about it?
 How can you boast and delight in this weakness rather than feel frustrated?

-To read more about Jesus restoring Peter after his denial, see Forgiveness in Dig into Easter.
+To read more about Jesus restoring Peter after his denial, see Forgiveness.

 Nancy J. Baker

 This is part of our series, The Last Days.